rails/rails/guides/source/active_record_querying.md

 SELECT * FROM clients LIMIT 1
 ```

-<tt>Model.take</tt> returns +nil+ if no record is found and no exception will be raised.
+`Model.take` returns +nil+ if no record is found and no exception will be raised.

 TIP: The retrieved record may vary depending on the database engine.

 #### +first+

-<tt>Model.first</tt> finds the first record ordered by the primary key.
+`Model.first` finds the first record ordered by the primary key.
 For example:

 ```ruby
 client = Client.first